 HARDWARE & SOFTWARE COMPANY ORGANIZATIONAL STRUCTURE OPTIONS

-Product-Centric or Market-Centric– This is a variation that can be combined with either of the two major types of IT or software company organizational structure discussed above.
-For example, within your marketing department, there could be people assigned as product managers, or as market managers.
+This is a variation that can be combined with either of the two major types of IT or software company organizational structures discussed above.
+For example, within your marketing department, there could be people assigned to product lines as product managers.
+Or maybe to market segments as market managers.
 Sometimes a hybrid approach is used, where there are product managers for unreleased products, and market managers for currently-marketed products.

 This is just a quick take on a very complex topic.
-There are many different ways to design a hardware or software company organizational structure for success–too many to discuss here.
-We just touched on a few of the issues to consider as well as typical organizational styles.
-Hopefully this short article will stimulate some thinking on this important topic and help you avoid an organizational structure which tends to be formed haphazardly as companies are started and grown.
-Post a comment below if you have a take of your own to share.
+There are many different ways to design a hardware or software company organizational structure to foster success.
+Too many to discuss here.
+I just touched on a few of the issues to consider, as well as typical organizational styles.
+Hopefully, this short article will stimulate some thinking on this important topic.
+I hope that it may help you avoid the haphazard formation of an organizational structure.
+Please post a comment below if you have a take of your own to share.